FCast07/EQRbot/README.md

 # EQRbot
-The presented code provides an implementation of the chatbot as introduced in our paper "EQRbot: Providing Explanations Via EQR Argument Scheme"
+The presented code provides an implementation of the chatbot introduced in our paper "EQRbot: Providing Explanations Via EQR Argument Scheme".
+The chatbot is in charge of conveying explanations to a user via an Explanation-Question-Response (EQR) dialogue.
+These explanations are the product of an argumentation-based reasoning engine computation (which resorts to a modification of the algorithm developed in [1]), and templates of natural language texts.

+- Python and [DLV](https://www.dlvsystem.it/dlvsite/) (once DLV is downloaded, change the executable file name into 'dlv') should be installed on the system in order to run the code.

+- The file REQUIREMENTS.txt lists all the Python packages that should be installed.

+- In the root directory, the following code should be invoked on the terminal: `EQRbot.py baula\kb.dl baula\attacks.dl baula\baula.dl` (Windows) or `EQRbot.py baula/kb.dl baula/attacks.dl baula/baula.dl` (Linux)

+- After running the code, the terminal will display the explanations instantiated by the acceptable arguments and the chatbot will begin its dialogue with the user (who will be conversating as Frida, a fictitious patient).
+Try asking questions as "Are there

+'outputs' folder already contains the outputs that you should get after running code.
+Note that the generation of graphs is optional, they are visual representations of the constructed argumentation frameworks.

+[1] Kökciyan, Nadin, et al. "An argumentation-based approach to generate domain-specific explanations."
+Multi-Agent Systems and Agreement Technologies.
+Springer, Cham, 2020.
+319-337.